cherubin-umuragwa/StudentRecordManagementSystem/CONTRIBUTING.md

-# Contributing to Student Grade Management System
+# Contributing to Student Record Management System

 Thank you for considering contributing to this project!
 Here are some guidelines to help you get started.